19 Best Things to Do in Doolin, Ireland (2025)

 Good to Know: The Doolin Cave shouldn’t be confused with the Ailwee Caves which are a popular tourist attraction and are about 30 minutes from Doolin.
 If you’re in Ireland with kids, its helpful to know that kids only need to be 3 years old for the Doolin Cave, but 6 years old for Ailwee Caves.

-9. Experience the Cliffs of Moher
+7. Visit the Cliffs of Moher

 Distance from Doolin: 9 km (5.5 miles)

-The Cliffs of Moher are only about a 10 minute drive from the village of Doolin, which is one of the reasons why Doolin is a good place to stay near the cliffs.
+The Cliffs of Moher are only about a 10-minute drive from the village of Doolin, which is one of the reasons why Doolin is a good place to stay near the cliffs.

-If you’re staying in the Doolin area for at least a day, then there a few cool ‘extra’ ways to experience the cliffs, which are best for adult-only parties, or older children.
+If you’re staying in the Doolin area for at least a day, then there are a few cool ‘extra’ ways to experience the cliffs, which are best for adult-only parties, or older children.

-Unique Ways to experience the Cliffs of Moher from Doolin
+Unique Ways to Experience the Cliffs of Moher from Doolin

 - See the sunset at the Cliffs, which is much easier to do when you’re staying nearby